co-cddo/api-catalogue/docs/getting_started.md

 The API catalogue is built with [Middleman][middleman], a static-site generator.

-Pages describing the APIs are generated dynamically from a CSV file located in the `data/inputs` directory.
+Pages describing the APIs are dynamically generated from the following CSV files:

+- `data/organisation.csv` details the Organisations / Departments
+- `data/catalogue.csv` details the APIs

 Content for other pages is based on Markdown files located in the `source` directory.

 ## Before you start